 Anatomical Skills Workshops

-The Department of Anatomy and Neuroscience, University of Melbourne, has an Anatomical Skills Laboratory available for your next workshop.
+The Department of Anatomy and Physiology at the University of Melbourne, has an Anatomical Skills Laboratory available for your next workshop.

-an@tomedia™ is a unique way to learn about the anatomy of the human body.
+an@tomedia™ is a self-paced learning program - and a unique way to learn about the anatomy of the human body.

 Biomedical Sciences Histology Facility

 Histology is the study of the microscopic anatomy of cells and tissues of humans, animals and plants.

 Offering confocal microscope services to the University of Melbourne community and surrounding institutes.

 Imaging & Posters in the Department of Anatomy and Physiology offers specialist photography, digital and printing services to the University of Melbourne and external clients.